-G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability

-Accountability is about ensuring that those making decisions and delivering services are answerable for them.
+Core Principle Sub Principles Core Principle G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability Accountability is about ensuring that those making decisions and delivering services are answerable for them.
 Effective accountability is concerned not only with reporting on actions completed, but also ensuring that stakeholders are able to understand and respond as the organisation plans and carries out its activities in a transparent manner.
 Both external and internal audit contribute to effective accountability.

-Implementing good practice in transparency

-- Writing and communicating reports for the public and other stakeholders in a fair, balanced and understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate - Striking a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand

-Implementing good practices in reporting

-- Reporting at least annually on performance, value for money and stewardship of resources to stakeholders in a timely and understandable way - Ensuring members and senior management own the results reported - Ensuring robust arrangements for assessing the extent to which the principles contained in this Framework have been applied and publishing the results on this assessment, including an action plan for improvement and evidence to demonstrate good governance (the annual governance statement) - Ensuring that this Framework is applied to jointly managed or shared service organisations as appropriate - Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other, similar organisations

-Assurance and effective accountability

-- Ensuring that recommendations for corrective action made by external audit are acted upon - Ensuring an effective internal audit service with direct access to members is in place, providing assurance with regard to governance arrangements and that recommendations are acted upon - Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations - Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement
+Sub Principles Implementing good practice in transparency Writing and communicating reports for the public and other stakeholders in a fair, balanced and understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate Striking a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand Implementing good practices in reporting Reporting at least annually on performance, value for money and stewardship of resources to stakeholders in a timely and understandable way Ensuring members and senior management own the results reported Ensuring robust arrangements for assessing the extent to which the principles contained in this Framework have been applied and publishing the results on this assessment, including an action plan for improvement and evidence to demonstrate good governance (the annual governance statement) Ensuring that this Framework is applied to jointly managed or shared service organisations as appropriate Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other, similar organisations Assurance and effective accountability Ensuring that recommendations for corrective action made by external audit are acted upon Ensuring that recommendations for corrective action made by external audit service with direct access to members is in place, providing action made by external audit are acted uponEnsuring an effective internal audit service with Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement